brandonsheppard/Theme-Starter-Kit/README.md

 ## How it works

-To build a new theme, simply navigate to this repository in terminal and run the following command:
+To build a new theme, simply navigate to a directory you wish your theme to be in via terminal and run the following command:

 ```
 ntheme themeName